 Activities for Kids

-'Kids' is a broad term to use, but let's just say kids that fall in the age group of 5-10 years.
-At this stage, kids are curious, have developed enough reasoning/analytical powers to approach a problem with its many facets, and can experiment with a number of solutions that can solve the problem at hand.
+Kids that fall in the age group of 5-10 years are curious, have developed enough reasoning/analytical powers to approach a problem with its many facets, and can experiment with a number of solutions that can solve the problem at hand.
 Here are some creative problem solving activities that you can provide for them.

 Activities for Adults

-When the question of adults comes in, it usually helps that there is a group.
+When the question of adults comes in, it usually helps when there is a group.
 Of course, individual activities also work.

 Group activities like management games - 'spider web' (people need to get out of a spider web-esque layout which is made from ropes, without touching the ropes), 'acid river' (Cross a measured distance by using numbered bricks, without touching the ground) and the like are great ways to build strategic planning and make for excellent brain exercises.